 Technically, it can be reversed, but it would take more than 40e31 (40 followed by 31 zeroes) years to do so using the most powerful computer.
 That’s not feasible and hence makes the whole process computationally secure.

-We hope that our article on private key vs public key helped you to understand how it works.
-If you are new to cryptocurrency or blockchain, you should learn these concepts and understand the importance of each of them.
+We hope that our article on public key vs private key helped you to understand how it works.
+If you are new to cryptocurrency or blockchain, you should learn all these blockchain concepts and understand the importance of each of them.
 As a user, you should take care of your private key at all cost.
 Don’t share it with anyone or you will lose your funds.
 There are a lot of scams online that will try to ask you for the private key.
 If you see someone do this, just keep running!